SoberGrim/ObjectSizeCalculator/README.md

 <br>
 _'getObjectSize'_ was added in Java 8 as a part of _'Nashorn JavaScript engine'_ and depricated in Java 11.<br>
 <br>
-Here is an example, showing how to get exact byte size of a single Integer in any Collections Framework class (or of any other object in Java)
+This code is an example, showing how to get exact byte size of a single Integer in any Collections Framework class (or of any other object in Java)

 # Summary for x64 system:
 (a single +1 Integer element costs):